nayms/contracts-v3/docs/facets/IACLFacet.md

-Use it to authorise various actions on the contracts
+Use it to authorize various actions on the contracts
 ## Functions
 ### assignRole
 Assign a `_roleId` to the object in given context